Groups sue to halt cruise ship terminal in South Carolina

 “The concern is how do we do this in the right scale and manner so that (cruise ship traffic) is balanced with this historic district that is so economically valuable,” said Blan Holman, attorney with the Southern Environmental Law Center, which filed the suit.

-The groups last year sued Carnival Cruise Lines (CCL.N), alleging that its cruise ships violate the city’s sign and height ordinances and constitute illegal hotel operations.
+The groups last year sued Carnival Cruise Lines, alleging that its cruise ships violate the city’s sign and height ordinances and constitute illegal hotel operations.
 A hearing on the cruise line’s motion to dismiss that lawsuit is scheduled in state court for July 12.